Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! ๐ŸŽ‰

 If you want a direct alternative page first, start with Feedly alternatives.
 If you want to test full automation, review how it works and compare plan fit on pricing.

-Does Feedly have a daily email digest feature?
+Does Feedly have an email digest feature in 2026?

 What are Feedly free plan limits in 2026?

-When should I switch from Feedly to Inoreader or AI digests?
+When should I switch from Feedly to Inoreader or an AI digest?

-Switch when one of these is true: your source count repeatedly hits plan caps, filtering needs become rule-heavy, or weekly triage time stays high.
+Switch when one of these is true: your source count repeatedly hits the 100-source free cap, filtering needs become rule-heavy, or weekly triage time stays above 60 minutes.
 If your goal is maximum time savings, test an AI summarizer workflow before full migration.
+Given that cloudHQ reports email overload cutting productivity by up to 40%, the ROI of switching compounds quickly.